Jan De Winne, Flute, Artistic Director Founder Member - Marcele Ponseele, Artistic Director, Founder Member

 Il Gardellino is highly regarded both in national and international musical circles and is a frequent guest at important European music festivals and concert halls such as the MA Festival in Bruges, the Ghent Festival van Vlaanderen, the Festival Oude Muziek in Utrecht, the Festival de Sablé and Festival de Sainte as well as other festivals in Prague, Innsbruck, Berlin, Regensburg, Leipzig and Barcelona.
 The ensemble has also appeared in Australia, Asia, the USA, Central and South America, Israel and Russia.
 Their concert tours are often combined with series of master classes.

 Il Gardellino possesses a comprehensive discography, having recorded for the Accent, Klara, Eufoda and Passacaille labels.
-These recording have been acclaimed by both press and public; many of them have been awarded the Diapason d’Or and Classica by the international music press.
+These recordings have been acclaimed by both press and public; several of them have been awarded the Diapason d’Or and Classica by the international music press.